holochain/docs-pages/src/concepts/2_application_architecture.md

 <div class="coreconcepts-storysequence" markdown=1>
 1. ![](https://i.imgur.com/VVAX0Jc.png)
 Code modules called **zomes** (short for chromosomes) define the core logic of your app.
-They contain:

-    * **validation logic**: data types, data schemas, and validation functions
-    * **workflow and persistence logic**: app initialization functions and 'zome functions', which become part of your app's API
-    * **message handling logic**: event handlers for node-to-node communication
+They validate, store, and retrieve data, and initiate communications between users.
+They also expose a small set of **zome functions** as their public API.
+(This API isn't public in the usual sense; it can only be accessed by clients running on the user's machine.)

 2. ![](https://i.imgur.com/RMnObHc.png)
 One or more zomes are combined into a **DNA** that defines the basic functionality and 'rules of the game' for a portion of an application's functionality.
-You can think of it like a [microservice](https://en.wikipedia.org/wiki/Microservices)-style back end, except that it lives on every user's device and only accepts function calls from local clients.
-This means that the running DNA is the user's personal agent---every piece of data that it creates or message it sends, it does so from the perspective of the user.
+You can think of it like a [microservice](https://en.wikipedia.org/wiki/Microservices).
+The running DNA instance is the user's personal **agent**---every piece of data that it creates or message it sends, it does so from the perspective of the user.

 3. ![](https://i.imgur.com/ogtDACY.png)
-DNAs can talk to each other's APIs via **bridging**.
-This lets you compose DNAs together into a bundle of functionality needed for a full-featured app.
+A user's DNA instances can talk to each other's APIs via **bridging**.
+This lets you compose them together into a bundle of functionality needed for a full-featured app.

 4. ![](https://i.imgur.com/d2aADQt.png)
-A **client** such as a GUI or utility script talks to one or more DNAs' APIs via a lightweight [remote procedure call (RPC)](https://en.wikipedia.org/wiki/Remote_procedure_call) interface.
-The client is like the front end of a traditional app.
-Just like the DNA, the client live on the user's device.
-This client and its DNAs are bundled into a **hApp bundle**.
+A **client** on the user's device, such as a GUI or utility script, talks to the DNAs' APIs via a lightweight [remote procedure call (RPC)](https://en.wikipedia.org/wiki/Remote_procedure_call) interface.
+The client is like the front end of a traditional app, and can be written with whatever language, toolkit, or framework you like.
+This client and its DNAs make up a **hApp bundle**.

 5. ![](https://i.imgur.com/2TEFXbQ.png)
-All DNAs are hosted in the **conductor**, a runtime that sandboxes and executes DNA code, manages data flow and storage, and handles connections between components of the stack.
-You can think of the conductor as a web application server, but just as with the DNA and clients it runs on every user's device.
-Clients live outside the conductor.
+All DNAs are hosted in the user's **conductor**, a runtime that sandboxes and executes DNA code, manages data flow and storage, and handles connections between components of the stack.
+You can think of the conductor as a web application server.

 6. ![](https://i.imgur.com/FSKeHnJ.png)
 Each conductor is a **node** in a peer-to-peer network of agents using the same app.
-Each DNA in the hApp has its own separate, private network and distributed data store.
+Each DNA in the hApp has its own separate private network and distributed data store.
 The conductor handles communication and data sharing between nodes.
 </div>

-The clean separation between layers and components gives you and your users a lot of flexibility.
-You can mix and match components, creating rich experiences that rely on, augment, or replace existing components.
-This empowers people to use their applications in ways that work best for them.
+The clean separation between functional components and architectural layers gives you and your users a lot of flexibility.
+You can mix and match pieces, creating rich experiences that rely on, augment, or replace existing pieces.
+This empowers people to take ownership of their experience.

 ## Key takeaways

 You can see that Holochain is different from typical application stacks.
 Here's a summary:

-* Each user has their own copy of the application's front end, back end, and server.
+* Each user has their own copy of the application's front end (client), back end (DNAs), and server (conductor).
-* The conductor sandboxes the DNA code, mediating all access to the device's resources.
+* The conductor sandboxes the DNA code, mediating all access to the device's resources, including networking and storage.
 * All code is executed on behalf of, and from the perspective of, the individual user.
-* No data is a global truth; it is simply a statement made by a user and acknowledged by their peers.
 * Users communicate and share data directly with each other rather than through a central server or blockchain validator network.
-* Holochain is opinionated about persistence; it handles all data storage and retrieval.
-(We'll learn about data structures in the next three articles.)
+* Holochain is opinionated about data; it handles all storage and retrieval.
+(We'll learn about why and how in the next three articles.)
 * Persistence logic and core business logic are mixed together in your DNA.
 This is because Holochain is, at its heart, a framework for data validation.
 But you usually don't need much code in your DNA---only enough to encode the 'rules of the game'.
 * Just as with microservices, Holochain lends itself well to combining small, reusable components into large applications.